vergoh/vnstat-snap/README.md

   - the version string consists of two `-` separated fields:
     1. vnStat release version
     2. commit identifier for current repository
-- `latest/edge` - tracks the latest commit in the [vnStat GitHub repository](https://github.com/vergoh/vnstat)
+- `latest/edge` - tracks the latest all tests passing commit in the [vnStat GitHub repository](https://github.com/vergoh/vnstat)
   - can be selected using the `--edge` parameter
   - the version string consists of four `-` separated fields:
     1. vnStat release version